Quillen model structures for relative homological algebra: Cofibrant generation

 From this lemma and Theorem~\ref{th:cof-gen-char} we deduce:

 \begin{cor} The absolute model structure on $\Ch{\Z}$ is not cofibrantly generated, and the homotopy category $\cat{K}(\Z)$ does not have a set of weak generators. \end{cor}

 The results above generalize.
 Call a ring $R$ \dfn{difficult} if the trivial projective class on the category of $R$-modules is not determined by a set.
 We showed above that $\Z$ is difficult, and it seems to be the case that many rings are difficult.
 For example, every proper subring $R$ of $\Q$ is difficult.
 Indeed, the proof of Lemma~\ref{lem-non-cof} goes through with $p$ chosen to be a prime that is not invertible in $R$.
 Then the proof of Lemma~\ref{lem-non-cof-maps} applies to show that $R$ is difficult.
-Similarly, one can show that polynomial rings are difficult, by using an indeterminate in place of the prime $p$.
-Moreover, we have the following lemma.
+Similarly, one can show that polynomial rings are difficult, by using an indeterminate in place of the prime $p$. \comment{In fact, I think the whole Ulm argument, and the Problems of Kaplansky, go through for any ring with a regular element (non-unit, non-zero divisor), but I have to check the details. } Moreover, we have the following lemma.

 \begin{lemma} If $R$ is a difficult ring and $R \ra S$ is a map of rings that is split monic as a map of $R$-modules, then $S$ is difficult.
 In addition, the \emph{relative} projective class on $\SMod$ is not determined by a set. \end{lemma}